 Upcoming CPUs

-Supposedly, Intel will be releasing a Raptor Lake Refresh at the end of 2023, so keep your eyes peeled for that.
-There are also rumors that the impending Ryzen 8000 Series may also release in Q4 of 2023.
+Supposedly, Intel will be releasing a Raptor Lake Refresh at the end of 2023, so keep your eyes open for that.
+There are also rumors that the upcoming Ryzen 8000 Series may also release in Q4 of 2023.